Skip to main content

 This heartfelt short story follows Amie, a resilient woman who builds a new life with her husband in a foreign land.
 From tending her garden and comforting neighbors to raising twin daughters and finally embracing the role of a grandmother, Amie’s journey is filled with love, loss, and the quiet strength of family bonds.

-Anderson lay collapsed on the floor, his body already turning blue and black.
-Just then, the phone rang.
-A recorded message played softly in the empty house: “Dad, I’m returning home soon.
+The sight froze him.
+Anderson lay collapsed on the living room floor, his face pale and body lifeless.
+Just then, the phone rang in the silence.
+A recorded voice message played: “Dad, I’m returning home soon.
 I can’t wait to see you.”
-Mathew quickly called the paramedics, but it was too late.

 If you could sit at Granny Amie’s side, what story from her life would you want to hear first?